 My motto: Empower the learner.

 I write, speak, and advocate around the world for authentic, future-focused learning.
 I’m co-author of Invent To Learn: Making, Tinkering, and Engineering in the Classroom, a book advocating innovative learning using modern technology, real world design principles, and creative, hands-on experiences.
 The book has been hailed as the “bible of the Maker Movement in schools”.

-I keynote national and international education and technology conferences in areas ranging from the maker movement in education, project-based and inquiry-based learning with technology, gender issues in education, and new advances in science, math, engineering and technology (STEM) education.
+I keynote national and international education and technology conferences in areas ranging from the maker movement in education, project-based and inquiry-based learning with technology, gender issues in education, and new advances in STEM and STEAM education